Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Results and Discussion

-Our findings reveal that using the C/O* ratio to probe the formation pathways of giant planets could lead to wrong conclusions.
+Our findings reveal that using the C/O* ratio alone to probe the formation pathways of giant planets could lead to wrong conclusions.
 The limited diagnostic power of the C/O* ratio is essentially due to the high volatility of both C and O, which makes the ratio unable to unequivocally trace the accretion of gas and solids.
-The inclusion of N, one of the most volatile elements, in the set of elemental tracers allows to compute the C/N* and N/O* ratios and to break the degeneracies on the accretion history.
-In particular, Figure~\ref{fig:comparison} shows that for both the C/N* and N/O* ratios the trends for gas-dominated and solid-enriched giant planets are well separated and remain above or below the stellar reference.
+The inclusion of N, one of the most volatile elements, in the set of elemental tracers allows the computing of the C/N* and N/O* ratios and the breaking of the degeneracy on the accretion history.
+Specifically, Figure~\ref{fig:comparison} shows that for both the C/N* and N/O* ratios the trends for gas-dominated and solid-enriched giant planets are well separated and always characterised by opposite behaviours.
 Such behaviours result from the lower volatility of C and O with respect to N. Specifically, while the bulk of N in discs remains in the gas phase as N$_2$, the abundances of gaseous C and O decrease towards the outer disc (see Figure~\ref{fig:disc_comp_elem}).
 Variations of the C/N* and N/O* ratios in discs are therefore driven by variations of C* and O*.
-As a consequence, the C/N* (N/O*) ratio of gas-dominated giant planets is globally sub-stellar (super-stellar) and decreases (increases) with the radial migration.
-The trends for solid-enriched giant planets are derived accordingly, following the advices discussed in Section \ref{sec:ternary_guide}.
+As a consequence, the C/N* (N/O*) ratio of gas-dominated giant planets is globally substellar (superstellar) and decreases (increases) with the radial migration.
+The behaviour of solid-enriched giant planets is the opposite, with C/N* (N/O*) globally superstellar (substellar) and increasing (decreasing) with migration.

-It is worth noticing that the N/O* ratio of gas-dominated giant planets is always markedly super-stellar and never drops below 2.
-Such trend is due to the fact that in our model about 50$\%$ of O is early sequestered into rocks, hence subtracted from the gas phase.
+It is worth noticing that the N/O* ratio of gas-dominated giant planets is always markedly superstellar and never drops below 2.
+Such a trend is due to the fact that in our model about 50$\%$ of O is early sequestered into rocks, hence subtracted from the gas phase.
 As a consequence, in short-scale migration scenarios, even if the other elemental ratios approach the stellar value, the N/O* ratio does not.